Arbitrary File Delete to SYSTEM (Emsisoft Antivirus)

 This vulnerability highlights how even lesser-known AV products can harbor serious privilege escalation bugs — especially when link handling is done naively.
 If you’re working in vulnerability research, AV software remains a rich hunting ground, and it’s worth checking out what happens when SYSTEM blindly trusts user-controlled paths.

-Disclosure was made responsibly to Emsisoft, and the issue has been addressed in a recent update.
+Disclosure was made responsibly to Emsisoft in August 2024, and the issue has been addressed in a recent update.